-2.2.2 Steviol conversion factors
+2.3.2 Steviol conversion factors

 As explained in section 1.3.1, permissions for steviol glycosides are based on steviol equivalents which are calculated using the equation and conversion factors (CFs) in subsection 1.3.1-4(7).
 There are CFs for the ten currently permitted steviol glycosides.
 The CFs are used to convert steviol glycosides to the active component, being steviol and are related to the ratio of the molecular weights of steviol to the steviol glycoside.
-The Application proposed that the CF for the other minor steviol glycosides be assigned as 0.33, being a median figure between the CFs for the various additional minor steviol glycosides, which are in general between 0.25 and 0.4.
+The Application proposed that the CF for the other minor steviol glycosides be assigned as 0.33, being a median figure between the CFs for the various additional minor steviol glycosides, which are in general between 0.25 and 0.40.
 Minor steviol glycosides are typically no more than 5% of the total steviol glycosides content, so an approximation is reasonable.
-FSANZ agrees that this figure is reasonable and is proposing an additional CF of 0.33 for all other steviol glycosides in subsection 1.3.1-4(7) (see Attachment A).
+FSANZ agreed that this figure was reasonable and has included an additional CF of 0.33 for all other steviol glycosides in subsection 1.3.1-4(7) (see Attachment A).

-Since CFs for the ten major individual steviol glycosides are already listed in the Code it was not thought appropriate to provide a single general CF for all steviol glycosides mixtures.
+Since CFs for the ten major individual steviol glycosides are already listed in the Code it was not appropriate to provide a single general CF for all steviol glycosides mixtures.
 Individual steviol glycosides producers and suppliers can determine the appropriate CF for their specific commercial preparations so food manufacturers know the steviol equivalents and can make appropriate dosing calculations to ensure they comply with the maximum permitted levels in the Code.

-2.2.3 Analytical methods
+2.3.3 Analytical methods

-There are analytical methods available for the detection and quantification of steviol glycosides in food.
+There are analytical methods available for detecting and quantifying steviol glycosides in food.
 These methods are based on High Performance Liquid Chromatography (HPLC).
-They should be able to be readily adapted to analyse for different types of steviol glycosides in food since the active ingredient is the steviol moiety, which is found in all steviol glycosides.
+They are able to be readily adapted to analyse for different types of steviol glycosides in food since the active ingredient is the steviol moiety, which is found in all steviol glycosides.
 Some references to steviol glycoside analytical methods are provided in section 2.3 of SD1.

-2.2.4 Labelling
+2.3.4 Labelling

 Substances used as food additives are required to be declared in the statement of ingredients on the label of most packaged foods.
-Standard 1.2.4 - Information requirements - statement of ingredients, requires food additives to be declared by their class name followed by the prescribed name, or code number in brackets.
+Standard 1.2.4 - Information requirements - statement of ingredients, requires food additives to be declared by their class name followed by the food additive name or code number in brackets.

-Schedule 7 - Food additive class names (for statement of ingredients) provides the list of food additive class names for labelling purposes, while Schedule 8 - Food additive names and code numbers (for statement of ingredients) provides the lists of food additive names and code numbers.
-These lists refer to 'steviol glycosides' which has the INS code of '960'.
-This name applies to any steviol glycosides preparation that meets the specification (see section 2.2.2) and so can apply to a blend of many different individual steviol glycosides.
-The existing additive naming requirements are considered sufficient for the proposed permission to add steviol glycosides as a group.
+Schedule 7 - Food additive class names (for statement of ingredients) provides the list of food additive class names for labelling purposes and includes the class name 'sweetener'.
+Schedule 8 - Food additive names and code numbers (for statement of ingredients) provides the lists of food additive names and code numbers.

+These lists refer to 'steviol glycosides' which has the code number '960'.
+This name applies to any steviol glycosides preparation that meets the specification (see section 2.3.1) and so can apply to a blend of different individual steviol glycosides.
+The existing food additive naming requirements are considered sufficient for the proposed permission for the use of all steviol glycosides extracted from the stevia leaf as food additives.